Instituto Gulbenkian de Ciência, 6th June 2023

 Digression: theorem-proof and scientific modelling mathematics

-To ask ‘‘what is known’’ in this subject leads inexorably to philosophical issues concerning pure and applied mathematics… I call this cientific modelling (SM) mathematics, as opposed to theorem-proof (TP) mathematics, which is the style of all ‘‘pure’’ and much of what is called ‘‘applied’’ mathematics.
+To ask ‘‘what is known’’ in this subject leads inexorably to philosophical issues concerning pure and applied mathematics… I call this scientific modelling (SM) mathematics, as opposed to theorem-proof (TP) mathematics, which is the style of all ‘‘pure’’ and much of what is called ‘‘applied’’ mathematics.
 In SM mathematics, models may be incompletely or inconsistently specified; the focus is on obtaining conclusions about the model, allowing appeals to physical realism, unquantified approximations, and arguments by analogy.
 In TP mathematics, one is supposed to have explicit assumptions and conclusions, as well as a rigorous argument linking them.

 - David Aldous (Bernoulli 5(1), 1999, 3-48)